-10. If you are traveling in a group, be sure to take the car
+10. If you are traveling in a group, we encourage you to take the car

-If you are enjoying New York as a group and you are several drivers, you may want to drive to Niagara Falls.
+If you are enjoying all the things to do in New York with a group and there are several of you driving, you may want to take a drive to Niagara Falls.
 The drive from the city to the falls includes some great sights and scenery that are worth a stop.
 Besides, the roads in the United States are very good, so it is worth a try.

 There are several natural parks, oak forests of incredible lushness and beauty that you can enjoy at your leisure.
-All you have to do is rent a car in New York (from 20 euros per day), choose a route and start driving.
+All you have to do is rent a car in New York (they start at 20 euros per day), choose a route and get going.

-Take turns behind the wheel and enjoy the ride!
+Take turns behind the wheel and enjoy the trip!